JasmineH-H/cs5500-base-group03/Charter.md

    - Technical discussions and problem-solving
    - Task assignment and sprint planning
    - TA standup preparation
-5. **Minutes:** Team Lead records key decisions and action items, shares with team within 24 hours
+5. **Minutes:** Each menber can record key decisions and action items, shares through team chat

 ## Ensuring Adherence to the Charter
 To ensure we adhere to this charter, we will: